$160,000 in funding granted over the last 5 years!

 - A team that has prior funding of over $25,000 is not eligible.

-There must be some customer/stakeholder validation in order to apply for funding.
+There must be some level of problem/opportunity validation, i.e. stakeholders identified and interviewed (preferably) in order to apply for funding.
 The Lean Startup methodology and Customer Development Model (see Figure 1 below) are used in order to get an in-depth understanding of customers and their problems so that budding entrepreneurs can strengthen their focus of product development as well as their marketing and sales activities.
 The Phase 1 process of Customer Discovery is very important since an idea is only a hypothesis until it is tested and validated.